Here’s what aid the House bills would provide to Ukraine, Israel | KRDO

 The Senate bill contained very similar provisions to bolster security in the region.

+Top Biden administration officials have also been working with G7 allies – which include Canada, France, Germany, Italy, Japan, the United Kingdom and the European Union – to explore the novel strategy to help Ukraine, which would require congressional approval.
+The vast majority of Russia’s central bank assets that were frozen by the G7 and the EU are held by the EU, with the US only holding around $5 billion worth, officials told CNN.

+In addition, the House bill would place mandatory sanctions on Hamas, Palestinian Islamic Jihad and other Palestinian terrorist groups.

-CNN’s Lauren Fox, Haley Talbot and Melanie Zanona contributed to this report.
+CNN’s Lauren Fox, Haley Talbot, Melanie Zanona and Natasha Bertrand contributed to this report.

 The-CNN-Wire